CyberSyntek/i01-GesturesWithPython/README.md

 You can access python from the tab on the left side.
 It will be in your service listing by default.
 ![i01main1](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/cb65f2df-41f2-4ede-9c3f-9c487263f5ea)

-Since we will be experimenting and you may have other tabs open which launch with your i01 services, click "New" and enter a name.
+Since we will be experimenting and you may have other tabs open which launch with your i01 services by default, click "New" and enter a name.
 - "Test" for example.

 ![PythonNewFile1](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/6b2e63fe-8790-4ee3-a0ba-3b0c987bfece)